shouguicai/SCFNN/Oral Presentation/presentation draft.md

 Preprocessing the data according to these equations ensures that the Green’s function is used for localization.

 ## Source range mapping：
-In the classification problem, a set of source ranges is discretized [dɪ'skrit] into K bins, r1, ..., rK, of equal width [wɪtθ] ∆r.
+In this probelm, a set of source ranges is discretized [dɪ'skrit] into K bins, r1, ..., rK, of equal width [wɪtθ] ∆r.

 Here, rk, r = 1,…,K are the source range classes.